 I’ve never known anybody–we actually lost Leonard a year ago on the 27th of this month, so much love to him and his family as always–but I’ve never met somebody actually who so fully embodied a sense of fulfillment in their life.
 I really haven’t.
 He was such a tremendous artist and philanthropist and generous person and so intelligent and I miss him all the time.
 I really miss him so much at this point, obviously, marking the anniversary of his passing.
 He was one of the greatest gifts that my career has brought into my personal life for sure.

-You can watch the interview in our archive, plus screen captures are up in the gallery.
+Check the full interview in our archive, plus screencaptures in our gallery.